Natural building materials

 Meeting insulation requirements under Part L of the Building Regulations is technically possible as sheep’s wool has a similar thermal performance to most other fibrous insulation materials.
 Provided there is a similar thickness the requirement should therefore be met, but you’ll need to demonstrate this.
 Installing more than the minimum thickness required is a good start.

-The wool was sprayed thoroughly with a borax solution and installed in a sealed cavity.
+The wool was sprayed thoroughly with a borax solution and installed in a sealed cavity by our eco-building contractors.
 Borax is a salt based solution derived from the mineral salt, boron.
 It provides increased resistance to fire, and is an insecticide – stopping moths and other insects from infesting the wool.
 We used a 10:1 mix of water and borax powder.

 We haven’t experienced any problems, but we have heard of sheep’s wool in lofts becoming infested with moths, possibly because it wasn’t sprayed well (or at all) with borax.
 Correct treatment is vital, as addressing any problems would be disruptive and messy.
 Infested insulation may all have to be removed.